 The moment plans for the memorial were unveiled, it was clear the structure would be immediately recognizable—and controversial.
 It was all the more astonishing because of its creator, an unknown, 21-year-old student with no professional experience.

-Though she majored in architecture, Lin was far from an architect.
-She also had little personal connection to the Vietnam .
-She did experience its effects, though: During the 1970s, the war indelibly impacted American life and popular culture.
+Though she majored in architecture, Lin was far from a professional architect.
+And while she had little personal connection to Vietnam, she did experience the cascading effects of the war: During the 1970s, the conflict indelibly impacted American life and popular culture.
 Television news brought the war into peoples’ living rooms in unprecedented—and graphic—detail.
-Young adults lived in fear of the draft, and the father of one of Lin’s high school friends was killed in combat.
+Young adults lived in fear of the draft and the father of one of Lin’s high school friends was killed in combat.

 For veterans, the toll was even greater.
 The war had profound psychological effects, and even 40 years later veterans suffer from PTSD, exposure to chemicals like Agent Orange and wounds they received in the war.
-Over 300,000 Americans were wounded during the war.
+More than 300,000 Americans were wounded during the war.

 Lin was aware of those costs, and she wanted to commemorate them with a fiercely modern design.
 She created it as part of a college architecture class that challenged students to make an entry for the national design competition for the planned memorial.

 Instead of something heroic or celebratory, Lin imagined two stark black walls that began inside the earth, then grew and grew in height until they met—like a “wound that is closed and healing.”
 The V-shaped wall, designed to point toward the Lincoln and Washington Memorials, would be inscribed with the names of the dead in chronological order.
 It would exist inside a park, as inextricable from the landscape as it was from the minds of Americans.

 “I just wanted to be honest with people,” Lin told The Washington Post.
 “I didn’t want to make something that said ‘They’ve gone away for a while.’
 I wanted something that would just simply say ‘They can never come back.
 They should be remembered.’”